xtdb/xtdb/README.md

 Project directories are published to Clojars independently (with corresponding names) so that you can maintain granular dependencies on precisely the individual components needed for your application.
-Alternatively you can depend on `crux-uberjar` to spend less time worrying about which parts of Crux you need now or in the future.
+Alternatively you can depend on `crux-uberjar` whilst in development to spend less time worrying about which parts of Crux you need now or in the future.

 ### Core